Overview of Year 3: Clerkships

 Overview of Year 4: Sub-Internships, Electives & Selectives

-The Year 4 Curriculum is comprised of 11, 4-week blocks (44 weeks) of required sub-internships, selectives, electives, and self-directed study.
+The Year 4 Curriculum is comprised of 10, 4-week blocks (42 weeks) of required sub-internships, electives, Readiness for Residency, and self-directed study.
 The year 4 program offers the opportunity for students to tailor their educational experience to their own interests and career aspirations.
 Students are encouraged to plan their elective schedule with the advice of their career advisor.
-Flextime for interviews, travel, and USMLE STEP 2 CK/CS preparation is built-in the 4th year schedule.
+Flextime for interviews, travel, and USMLE STEP 2 CK preparation is built-in the 4th year schedule.
 Year 4-course descriptions are viewable in the SOM Course Catalog and One45.

 Year 4 Curriculum